Crossing the Atlantic by Tall Ship, A Practical Guide

 Health.
 Prescription medicines in original packaging, a supply of motion-sickness medication (scopolamine patches work well for some people), reef-safe sunscreen, a small personal first-aid kit.

 Insurance.
 You need offshore-qualified travel and medical insurance that covers remote-ocean repatriation.
 Standard holiday insurance is not enough, your cover must explicitly include sailing as crew on a training vessel.
 We confirm exact requirements once you book.
-For a fuller breakdown, see the ocean voyage packing list.
+For a fuller breakdown, see the packing list for a tall ship voyage.

 Physical and mental demands